Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 Calculate Required Circular Mils (CM): Rearrange the voltage drop formula to solve for CM.

-- Verify Ampacity and Other Factors: After selecting a wire size for voltage drop, you must also verify its ampacity from NEC Table 310.16 is sufficient for the load and overcurrent protection.
-The final conductor size must satisfy both voltage drop and ampacity requirements.
-Additionally, consider factors like conduit fill calculator limits if running multiple conductors.
+- Verify Ampacity and Other Factors: After selecting a wire size for voltage drop, you must also verify its ampacity from the NEC ampacity tables (Article 310) is sufficient for the load and overcurrent protection.
+Apply any ambient-temperature correction factors and conductor-count adjustment factors required by the NEC before finalizing the conductor selection.

 Ready to go beyond the basics?
 Master industrial calculations with our advanced electrical courses.